Azle ISD is committed to making our schools the safest places for our children and adults who serve them.

-- AISD increased the number of Azle PD School Resource Officers from 2 officers to 4 ½ officers.
+- Azle Police Department School Resource Officers – a total of 4 ½ City of Azle Police Department officers are assigned to Azle ISD.
 This division of Azle PD is made up of a Corporal, 3 Officers and a Lieutenant to oversee this division.
 These officers are available for all campuses.
+Two of these SRO’s are assigned to Azle High School.

-- AISD has incorporated the Standard Response Protocol from “I Love U Guys” and TX School Safety Center at all campuses.
+- AISD will continue to use the Standard Response Protocol from “I Love U Guys” and TX School Safety Center at ALL Azle ISD campuses.
+Standard Response protocol procedures are clearly displayed in every Azle ISD classroom.

-- ALL Parents and Visitors will be required to “Buzz-In” at the front door of ALL AISD campuses during the school day.
+- ALL Parents and Visitors are required to “Buzz-In” at the front door of ALL AISD campuses during the school day.
 All exterior doors will remain locked during the school day.

 - Classroom doors at all campuses are locked during the school day.